milind-soni/milind-soni.github.io/_posts/2014-3-3-Hello-World.md

 ### 6. Anomaly Detection

 Using historical and current data, we developed methods to identify anomalies such as unexpected weather events or disease outbreaks.
 This added a layer of robustness to our predictions.

+### 7. Crop Spectral Signature and Identification using Phenology

+To enable precise crop identification and understand the phenology or growth signature of wheat, we developed comprehensive feature vectors using multiple parameters.
+These feature vectors were constructed by combining various datasets:

+- **Spectral Data**: Utilizing the spectral signatures captured in satellite imagery, we were able to identify specific characteristics of wheat crops, such as their reflection and absorption rates at different wavelengths.

+- **Temporal Data**: By analyzing changes in the satellite data over time, we could track the phenological stages of the wheat, such as germination, growth, and harvesting periods.

+- **Weather Parameters**: Incorporating weather data like temperature, precipitation, and humidity helped in understanding the environmental conditions affecting the wheat growth cycle.

+- **Soil Characteristics**: Data regarding soil moisture, nutrient levels, and texture were integrated to assess the health and suitability of the soil for wheat cultivation.

+These multi-dimensional feature vectors enabled us not only to identify wheat crops with high accuracy but also to monitor their growth stages and health.
+This data was pivotal in training our machine learning models to classify and predict wheat yields.

 ## Results and Implications